 VOTED, to reconvene the Second Quinquennial Constituency meeting of the Potomac Conference Corporation of Seventh-day Adventists.

-Second Partial Report of the Nominating Committee, Keith Hallam VOTED, to invite Keith Hallam to serve as Potomac Conference Corporation Vice President for Education for the next quinquennium.
+VOTED, to invite Keith Hallam to serve as Potomac Conference Corporation Vice President for Education for the next quinquennium.

-Second Partial Report of the Nominating Committee, John Cress VOTED, to invite John Cress to serve as Potomac Conference Corporation Vice President for Pastoral Ministries for the next quinquennium
+VOTED, to invite John Cress to serve as Potomac Conference Corporation Vice President for Pastoral Ministries for the next quinquennium